Jaeun-Choi98/Jaeun-Choi98/README.md

 👋 Let me introduce
  Hi there!
-I'm jaeun, who wants to become a competent developer.
+I'm jaeun, who wants to become a competent developer.🌱⚡
 I aim to study accurately and step by step.
-If you want to know more about me, click [here](https://jaeun-choi98.github.io)
+If you want to know more about me, click [here](https://jaeun-choi98.github.io)💬

 #### ✨Skills